 The TCL group is a distributor of consumer electronic products with operations mainly in the PRC (including Hong Kong).
 In August 2008, TCL announced that its Board of Directors had decided to cease its electronic manufacturing business as a result of a significant slowdown in demand from its major customers and rising operational costs.
-We had a 34.42% interest in the outstanding ordinary shares of TCL as of December 31, 2008.
 TCL announced in May 2008 that it plans to reposition its principal business from consumer electronics distribution to real estate and related infrastructure investment in the pan-Asian region.
 TCL also announced that TCL may divest those assets that will no longer form part of its core activity going forward.
 This plan is subject to TCL receiving any required regulatory and shareholders' approvals.
-On December 3, 2008, TCL announced that its Board of Directors had approved by a majority vote, with the nominee directors of Venture Delta and Grace Star voting against, the execution of the MOU with Payce Consolidated Limited, to enter into transactions in connection with certain properties located in Sydney, Australia.
+On December 3, 2008, TCL announced that its Board of Directors had approved by a majority vote, with the nominee directors of Venture Delta and Grace Star voting against, the execution of the MOU with Payce, to enter into transactions in connection with certain properties located in Sydney, Australia.
 The investment amount by TCL is to be funded through a combination of cash, the issue of new shares in TCL and options to subscribe for TCL shares, and external debt.
 The MOU is subject to definitive agreements being entered into as well as fulfillment of certain conditions precedent including regulatory and shareholders' approval, completion of satisfactory due diligence and obtaining of financing on acceptable terms.
-There is no assurance that such approvals will be obtained.
-Even if such approvals are obtained, there is no assurance that this repositioning of TCL's business will be successful or profitable.
-As a result of our disagreement with this new proposed strategy of TCL and the unsuccessful outcome of an extraordinary general meeting requisitioned by us which was convened on October 15, 2008, the Company is currently considering its options in relation to its inves
+On April 29, 2009, TCL announced that the MOU would terminate on May 1, 2009 as one of the conditions precedent to be satisfied by Payce in connection with the entry into the transactions with TCL as contemplated by the MOU, has not been and will not be satisfied and its board of directors had decided that it was no longer in the best interests of Payce to complete the transactions contemplated by the MOU.
+Notwithstanding the termination of the MOU with Payce, TCL has announced that it is continuing with its efforts to reposition its principal business from consumer electronics to real estate and related infrastructure activities in the pan- Asian region.
+We continue to disagree with the proposed repositioning of TCL group's business and are currently considering our options in relation to our investment in the TCL group.